In this post we discuss why strength training for masters endurance athletes is crucial for both health and performance.

 Take Sean for example.
 Sean is in his mid 40s and still enjoys racing his bike around the U.S. Here he is looking a bit like Sean Kelly no?
 Just me?

 Sean was finding his power output had fallen off a cliff in the last year and his shoulder was giving him constant pain.
-He could barely lift his bike without wincing in agony.
+He could barely lift his bike off the car rack without wincing in agony.

 He told me he’d been riding his bike 3 times a week and performing a few home exercises like planks and push ups.
 His condition seemed to be getting worse rather than better however.